Pablo-Mdz/WhatsSyntax/README.md

 ## Acknowledgments

-- The application was made by Marco Grimm, Aurelio Silvestrini, Michel Lobbos and me.
+- The application was made by Marco Grimme, Aurelio Silvestrini, Michel Lobbos and Pablo Cigoy.